English

 Prerequisite: AG English in Grade 8 Recommended, Credit: 1, Grade: 9, Weight: H

 The International Baccalaureate Middle Years Program (MYP) Language and Literature course incorporates creative processes and encourages the development of imagination and creativity through self-expression.
-Students will develop a foundation in literary analysis and critical reading; study various literary genres; and engage in independent reading, research, and vocabulary building.
-In this course, writing will emphasize all language skills, especially grammar, editing, and composition.
-Students will also continue to develop writing skills, conduct library research, and write a formal research paper.
-In addition, they will develop speaking, listening, and reviewing skills.
+Students develop a foundation in literary analysis and critical reading; study various literary genres; and engage in independent reading, research, and vocabulary building.
+In this course, writing emphasizes all language skills, especially grammar, editing, and composition.
+Students conduct library research and write a formal research paper.
+In addition, they will refine speaking, listening, and reviewing skills.

 ENGLISH II